maxdobeck/cgimme/README.md

 Just like the original [gimme](https://github.com/maxdobeck/gimme) this cli just gets data you want and shunts it into your clipboard and outputs it.
 ```
 $ cgimme -h
-cgimme searches for data you need without leaving the command line.
-Most often any positive results will be placed into your clipboard.

 Usage:
   cgimme [command]